 1import { Injectable } from '@angular/core'; 2import { Subject } from 'rxjs/Subject'; 3 4@Injectable() 5export class ThemeService { 6 private _themeDark: Subject<boolean> = new Subject<boolean>(); 7 isThemeDark = this._themeDark.asObservable(); 8 9 setDarkTheme(isThemeDark: boolean) { 10 this._themeDark.next(isThemeDark); 11 } 12}

-Now let's import our theme service
+Now let's import our theme service to our navbar

 src/app/navbar/navbar.component.ts